Murder of Garrett Foster: Pardon

-Reactions and aftermath
+Reactions

 Perry's pardon received mixed reactions among prominent Texas political figures.
 Texas Attorney General Ken Paxton, Republican US House Representative Chip Roy, and Texas GOP Chairman Matt Rinaldi expressed support for the pardon, while Democratic figures, including Beto O'Rourke, Texas House Representative Ron Reynolds, Texas Democratic Party Chairman Gilberto Hinojosa and U.S Representative Colin Allred opposed it.
 Travis County District Attorney José Garza said the decision was a "mockery of our legal system" and that the "Board and the Governor have put their politics over justice."

 Foster's fiancée, Whitney Mitchell, said she was "heartbroken by this lawlessness," and that Abbott has shown that "only certain lives matter."
 She said in a full statement, "[Abbott] has made us all less safe.
 Daniel Perry texted his friends about plans to murder a protestor he disagreed with.
 After a lengthy trial, with an abundance of evidence, 12 impartial Texans determined he that he carried out that plan, and murdered the love of my life."

 New York Attorney General Letitia James sent a letter, signed by 13 other Democratic attorneys general, to US Attorney General Merrick Garland calling for the US Department of Justice to open a civil rights investigation into Perry.